bazelbuild/bazel/blog/_posts/2015-07-08-Java-Configuration.md

 title: Configuring your Java builds
 ---

-Let say that you want to build for Java 8 and errorprone checks on but keep the tools directory provided with Bazel in the package path, you could do that by having the following rc file:
+Let say that you want to build for Java 8 and errorprone checks off but keep the tools directory provided with Bazel in the package path, you could do that by having the following rc file:

 ```
-build --javacopts="-extra_checks:on"
+build --javacopts="-extra_checks:off"
 build --javacopts="-source 8"
 build --javacopts="-target 8"
 ```